Women in government: Afghanistan

-After the Taliban were toppled in 2001 by the United States invasion of Afghanistan, Afghan women's political participation significantly improved.
-Before the fall of the Islamic Republic of Afghanistan to the Taliban, Afghan women worked in various layers of decision-making positions in the Government of Afghanistan.
-The proportion of seats held by women in the Parliament of Afghanistan has increased from 4 percent in 1995 to 28 percent in 2018.
+After the Taliban was toppled in 2001 by the United States invasion of Afghanistan, Afghan women's political participation significantly improved.
+Afghan women worked in various layers of decision-making positions in the Government of Afghanistan.
+There were several women running as vice-presidential candidates in the presidential elections of Afghanistan in 2014.
+The proportion of seats held by women in the Parliament of Afghanistan increased from 4 percent in 1995 to 28 percent in 2018.
 There were four female cabinet ministers, and there are many Afghan women who were ambassadors, such as Roya Rahmani, Suraya Dalil, and Shukria Barekzai.
 There were hundreds of women working running private companies, non-profit organizations, and civil society organizations in Afghanistan.
-There were several women running as vice-presidential candidates in the presidential elections of Afghanistan in 2014.

 Since the 2021 Taliban offensive, which overthrew the Islamic Republic of Afghanistan and re-established Taliban rule of Afghanistan, women's rights to political participation have contracted sharply.
+Women in Afghanistan is now considered the world's "most severe women's rights crisis."
+Women and girls have had most of their basic rights stripped away, barred from education, professions, and most of public life.